jfrohnhofen/metamaterial-mechanisms/README.md

 2. install [Grasshopper](http://www.grasshopper3d.com/page/download-1)
 3. install [karamba 1.1.0](http://www.food4rhino.com/app/karamba?etx=)
     for licence choose "free" (NOT trial), use metric units
-4. copy the items from 'src/simulation/bin/' to Grasshopper's Components folder.
+4. copy the items from './simulation/bin/' to Grasshopper's Components folder.
 Find the folder by opening Grasshopper in the File menu 'Special Folders' - 'Components Folder'. (opening Grasshopper: start Rhino and type "grasshopper" into Rhino's command line)

 To run the simulation, simply execute the batch script "1-START-SIMULATION.bat".
 As soon as the simulation is running, it can receive data from the editor.

 #### If you don't use Windows, you can install the simulation on some remote Windows-machine:
 You can install the simulation on a remote Windows machines and let the platform-independent editor connect to that machine.
 The communication works via web sockets.
-You need to set the IP of your remote machine in 'config.json'.
-Set the editor's IP in 'src/simulation/editorURL.json'.
+You need to set the IP of the machine that runs the simulation in ./config.json.
+Both computers have to be in the same network.

 ##### Troubleshooting: